-- Provide exposure to key elements of the common body of knowledge across the business disciplines. - Provide an education that incorporates a distinctly Christian perspective on ethical issues and related concerns arising in specific course content areas. - Prepare students to secure employment within the business field, with particular emphasis in the area of accounting. - Prepare students to pursue graduate studies in accounting or an MBA with an emphasis in accounting.
+- Provide exposure to key elements of the common body of knowledge across the business disciplines. - Provide an education that incorporates a distinctly Christian perspective on ethical issues and related concerns arising in specific course content areas. - Prepare students to secure employment within the business field, with particular emphasis in accounting. - Prepare students to pursue graduate studies in accounting or an MBA with an emphasis in accounting. - Provide students with the foundation in accounting theory and practice that are essential to preparing for the uniform CPA exam.

-- Prepare students to pass the CPA exam. - Prepare students to analyze and interpret financial data vital to administering a business enterprise.
+• Prepare students to analyze and interpret financial data vital to administering a business enterprise.